earthrise-media/mining-detector/README.md

 ![MinesEx](https://user-images.githubusercontent.com/11287904/150804841-fabcef8f-4394-46ff-be11-c87ad789ae19.jpg)
 (These are mines.)

 The automated detector is a work in progress.
-With limited bootstrap sampling, the run over the whole of the Amazon basin extrapolates signficantly from our original data domain.
+With only limited bootstrap sampling, the run over the whole of the Amazon basin extrapolates signficantly from our original data domain.
 There are some false detections on the map, and we encourage users to apply discretion in interpreting the findings.
 Terrain features that can masquerade as mines include sand bars in rivers, braided rivers, farm ponds (two examples below), and aquaculture ponds, like so:

 <!--![NotMinesEx2](https://user-images.githubusercontent.com/11287904/150863564-0b861bef-5cb0-4ea7-bc8e-440b20bece03.jpg)-->
 ![NotMinesEx](https://user-images.githubusercontent.com/11287904/150816991-7ca7c55f-1c27-460f-bfec-bbdd3e2146ed.jpg)